 Your AC equipment uses a chemical refrigerant to transfer humidity within your residence outside.
 This makes your home chilled and relaxing.
 The kind of refrigerant used in residential air conditioner has switched a few times over the years, keeping in touch with innovative advancements and environmental concerns.

-All updated home AC equipment use R410a, also referred to as Puron.
+All updated home AC equipment in Miami uses R410a, also referred to as Puron.
 But this refrigerant will consequently be phased out.
 This is because of a sustained attention on lowering compounds known to have an effect on the environment.

 To understand the “why” behind cooling rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the U.S. have air conditioning, according to the U.S. Department of Energy.